 Safety and Effectiveness of PAE

 In one study, 13 men with BPH and lower urinary tract symptoms underwent PAE and were followed up for a mean of 244 days.
 The procedure was technically successful in 12 of the patients (92 percent).
 In the one remaining patient, atherosclerosis and tortuosity prevented the procedure from going forward.
 At 12 months there was a mean reduction in prostate volume of 28 percent, and the patients showed marked improvements in the International Prostate Symptoms Score (IPSS), quality of life, and International Index of Erectile Function (IIEF).

 In a United States clinical trial, 20 men underwent PAE and were followed up at one, three and six months post-procedure for symptoms, quality of life, IIEF, peak urine flow rate, and prostate volume.
 The procedure was technically successful in 18 of the patients (90 percent), and the unsuccessful embolizations were related to atherosclerosis of the prostate arteries.

 Improvements were reported in all of the follow-up features, and there were no minor or major complications associated with the procedure.
 The authors concluded that prostatic artery embolization is a “safe and efficacious treatment option for men with BPH.”

 At the University of Sao Paulo Medical School, Francisco C. Carnevale, M.D., and his associates conducted a phase II study that involved 11 men aged 59 to 78 years with BPH.
 None of the men had responded to oral alpha-blockers for BPH.
-After the procedure the prostates reduced in size by an average of 30 percent.
-Ten of the men experienced relief of BPH symptoms, and the catheters were removed after an average of 12 days.
+After the procedure, the prostates reduced in size by an average of 30 percent.
+Ten of the men experienced relief from BPH symptoms, and the catheters were removed after an average of 12 days.
 The only side effects reported were mild pain in the perineal region in all men, slight rectal bleeding in three of 12 (one man underwent two embolizations), diarrhea in two, and bladder ischemia in one.